 Sometimes cancer can be caused by a genetic factor.
 Specific breeds can be more susceptible to getting cancer than others and can significantly impact their lifespan.

-Top 10 breeds dog breeds prone to cancer formation:
+Top 10 dog breeds prone to getting cancer:

 - Golden Retriever - Hemangiosarcoma